tomjoht/learnapidoc/_docs/introduction_to_rest_apis/docapis_course_videos.md

 path1: /docapis_introtoapis.html
 ---

-I've given numerous presentations on API documentation, and I've recorded most of them.
-The most recent presentations are available below.
+I've given numerous presentations and workshops on API documentation, and I've recorded most of them.
+The most recent recordings are available below.
 Keep in mind that my API content evolves, so some older presentations might no longer match the course content.

 {% if site.format == "kindle" or site.format == "pdf" %}
 This content doesn't embed well in print, as it contains YouTube videos.
 Please go to [https://idratherbewriting.com/learnapidoc/docapis_course_videos.html](https://idratherbewriting.com/learnapidoc/docapis_course_videos.html) to view the content.